Microchip-MPLAB-Harmony/classb_pic32cm_mc/docs/configuration.md

 ## Configuring Startup Tests via MHC

-Use MHCM to clone the `classb_pic32cm_mc` repo.
+Clone the `classb_pic32cm_mc` repo.
 When an MPLAB Harmony 3 project is created, the MHC lists all available components that can be added to the project.
 The self-tests which need to run during startup can be configured via MHC.
 The `Configuration Options` menu appears with a mouse click on the `Class B Library` component inside the `Project Graph`.
 The configurations done via MHC does not configure the library, instead it helps to modify